 Your child will take home a termly grid of maths and numeracy tasks.
 We would ask that your child completes at least one of the tasks from the maths and numeracy grid each week.
-Most of these tasks will be active and games.
-It is useful if an adult records which tasks have been completed each week in the home learning jotter.
 Some of the time the class teacher may provide a worksheet for completion or set a task on Sumdog, if this is the case we do not expect your child to also complete a task from the grid unless they choose to!